 Our generation has not applied their imagination and will to innovate to create market based solutions for underserved communities

 Maya started her career in 1992.
 She first worked as an investment banker at James D. Wolfensohn, Incorporated (New York) and Morgan Stanley (Hong Kong and Singapore).
-Prior to the Dignity Fund, she was at Warburg Pincus, a leading, global private equity investor.
-At Warburg Pincus, she was based in their New York, Hong Kong and Menlo Park offices, investing in growth companies (including leveraged buyouts and post Asian-crisis balance sheet restructurings) in a variety of industries.
+Prior to the Dignity Fund, she was at Warburg Pincus, a leading, global private equity investor, based in their New York, Hong Kong and Menlo Park offices investing across a variety of sectors, stages and situations.
 Maya graduated magna cum laude, Phi Beta Kappa, in Social Studies from Harvard University and she received her MBA from Harvard Business School.
-She enjoys discovering the world with her husband and two sons and hopes one day to write a novel.
+She enjoys discovering the world with her family and hopes one day to write a novel.